HEmile/storchastic/docs/source/intro.informal.rst

 On this page we introduce the ideas behind Storchastic before diving into the code, and explain what kinds of problems it could be applied to.
-If you are already familiar with stochastic computation graphs :cite:`Schulman2015` and gradient estimation, you can safely skip this page and start at :ref:`Sampling and Inference`.
+If you are already familiar with stochastic computation graphs :cite:`a-Schulman2015` and gradient estimation, you can safely skip this page and start at :ref:`Sampling, Inference and Variance Reduction`.

 Stochastic computation graphs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^